ameen-a/Stock-Predictor-9000/README.md

 - Refactor code using OOP
 - Port to a more modern Python GUI framework, such as PyQT
 - Allow the user to apply a selection of contemplorary ML algorithms to existing data and compare their performance
+- Add a 'tips' section detailing overfitting and how to avoid it.